discussion group

 Tactical Panel Features

-The thing to remember about the tactical panel is that it is in one of two modes:
+The thing to remember about this tactical mode is that it is in one of two sub-modes: NAV or WPN.

 To change your speed, tap the speed + and - buttons.
 Your top speed will increase as you equip your ship with extra Energy Pods.